craig-warren/matlab-course/README.rst

 --------------------------

 The development of this course was funded through The Edinburgh Fund Small Project Grant which is part of `The University of Edinburgh Campaign <http://www.edinburghcampaign.com/alumni-giving/grants>`_
-The material for this course was developed by Dr. Tina Düren, Dr. Antonis Giannopoulos, Dr. Guillermo Rein, Dr. John Thompson, and Dr. Craig Warren.
+The material for this course was developed by `Prof. Tina Düren <http://www.bath.ac.uk/chem-eng/people/duren/>`_, `Dr. Antonis Giannopoulos <https://www.eng.ed.ac.uk/about/people/dr-antonis-giannopoulos>`_, `Prof. Guillermo Rein <https://www.imperial.ac.uk/people/g.rein>`_, `Prof. John Thompson <https://www.eng.ed.ac.uk/about/people/prof-john-thompson>`_, and `Dr. Craig Warren <https://www.northumbria.ac.uk/about-us/our-staff/w/craig-warren/>`_.
 The original screencasts created by Dr. Craig Warren.
 Revised  screencasts (to reflect an update to the MATLAB User Interface - MATLAB R2013a) were made by Joe Burchell.

 License and usage of this course
 --------------------------------

 An interactive introduction to MATLAB is licensed under the `Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License <https://creativecommons.org/licenses/by-nc-sa/3.0/>`_

-If you use this course material we would be grateful if you would cite the following paper:
+Under the terms of the license we would be grateful if you would cite the following paper:

 * Warren, C. (2014).
 MATLAB for Engineers: Development of an Online, Interactive, Self-study Course.
 Engineering Education, 9(1), 86-93.